Environmental Performance

 Material Balance

-Kaneka Group is working to reduce environmental impacts by aggregating the status of energy and resource inputs and material outputs through emissions and products to grasp production activity volume, targeting Kaneka and Group companies within and outside Japan.
+Kaneka Group is working to reduce environmental impacts by aggregating the status of energy and resource inputs and material outputs through emissions and products to grasp production activity volume, targeting Kaneka and Group companies within Japan and overseas.

 For indicator data, some calculation methods have been changed.
 For details, please refer to “Calculation Methods for Data of Indicators related to Environment”.